yishnu96/kashi/temples/devi-temples/mahalakshmi-gauri.md

 Mahalakshmi Gauri stands as the most powerful Shakti Peeth in all of Kashi, where the goddess of wealth and prosperity blesses devotees with divine powers and eternal abundance.
 As the ninth and final destination of the sacred Nau Gauri Yatra, this temple near Lakshmi Kund holds supreme significance in granting ultimate prosperity and spiritual accomplishments to all who seek her divine grace.

 ### Key Facts

 - The Mahalakshmi-Gauri form represents the aspect of prosperity within the **[Gauri Forms](/temples/tags/gauri-forms)**.
+- Mahalakshmi-Gauri represents a unique syncretic form revered in the **[Vaishnava Tradition](/temples/tags/vaishnava-tradition)**, signifying the prosperous Lakshmi aspect combined with the gentle grace of Gauri.

 ## Temple Essentials

-### Opening Times
+#### Opening Times

-  * **Morning**: 6:00 AM to 1:00 PM
+- **Morning**: 6:00 AM to 1:00 PM
-  * **Evening**: 5:00 PM to 10:00 PM
+- **Evening**: 5:00 PM to 10:00 PM

-### Aarti Timings
+#### Aarti Timings

-  * **Morning Aarti**: 6:00 AM
+- **Morning Aarti**: 6:00 AM
-  * **Evening Aarti**: 10:00 PM
+- **Evening Aarti**: 10:00 PM

-### Worship
+#### Worship

-  * **Significance of Worship**: Devotees who worship Mahalakshmi regularly attain all kinds of Siddhi (divine powers) and achievements.
+- **Significance of Worship**: Devotees who worship Mahalakshmi regularly attain all kinds of Siddhi (divine powers) and achievements.
 Mahalakshmi will always reside in their homes, bringing wealth, prosperity, and spiritual accomplishments.
 The temple grants ultimate prosperity that no other Peeth in Kashi can match.
-  * **Pooja Procedure**: Devotees must first take a sacred bath in Lakshmi Kund before worshipping Mahalakshmi.
+- **Pooja Procedure**: Devotees must first take a sacred bath in Lakshmi Kund before worshipping Mahalakshmi.
 Rituals for forefathers should be performed, and alms should be given to needy people to receive complete blessings.
 Special worship can also be offered to Shikhi Chandi Devi (located at the back of the premises) and Mayuri Devi (at the entrance on the right side).

-### Location
+#### Location

-  * **Location Marker**: 📍 [Google Maps location would be inserted here]
+- **Location Marker**: 📍 [Google Maps location would be inserted here]
-  * **Address**: D.52/40, Lakshmi Kund, Luxa, Varanasi
+- **Address**: D.52/40, Lakshmi Kund, Luxa, Varanasi
-  * **How to Reach**: The temple can be approached through Luxa by auto-rickshaw.
+- **How to Reach**: The temple can be approached through Luxa by auto-rickshaw.
 The locality of Lakshmi Kund is quite famous and easily accessible from central Varanasi.
-  * **Best Visiting Days**:
+- **Best Visiting Days**:
-      * Fridays
+  - Fridays
-      * Chaitra Navratri (March-April) and Sharad Navratri
+  - Chaitra Navratri (March-April) and Sharad Navratri
-      * The 9th day of Chaitra Navratri is especially significant.
+  - The 9th day of Chaitra Navratri is especially significant.

-### Visiting Details
+#### Visiting Details

-  * **Contact Information**: [Contact details would be provided if available]
+- **Contact Information**: [Contact details would be provided if available]
-  * **Important Advisory**: Heavy rush during Fridays and on all days of both Navratris.
+- **Important Advisory**: Heavy rush during Fridays and on all days of both Navratris.
 Expect peak crowds during Chaitra Navratri, particularly on the 9th day when devotees complete their Nau Gauri Yatra.
-  * **Prerequisites & Etiquette**: Mandatory to bathe in Lakshmi Kund before entering the temple for worship.
+- **Prerequisites & Etiquette**: Mandatory to bathe in Lakshmi Kund before entering the temple for worship.
 Devotees should carry offerings for the needy as part of the complete worship procedure.

 ## Scriptural Quote (Shloka)

-> **सन्ति पीठान्यनेकानि काश्यां सिद्धिकराण्यपि**<br/>
-> **महालक्ष्मीपीठसमं नान्यल्लक्ष्मीकरं परम्**
+> **सन्ति पीठान्यनेकानि काश्यां सिद्धिकराण्यपि**<br/> > **महालक्ष्मीपीठसमं नान्यल्लक्ष्मीकरं परम्**

-Source: *Kashi Khand, Chapter 70, Shlok 60*
+Source: _Kashi Khand, Chapter 70, Shlok 60_

 Translation: "Although there are many Peethas in Kashipuri that give accomplishment (attainment), but there is no one else who is capable of giving ultimate prosperity like Mahalakshmi-peet."

 ## History of the Mandir

 - The temple finds its primary mention in the ancient Kashi Khand, specifically in Chapters 70 and 100, establishing its scriptural authenticity
 - The site has been recognized as a Shakti Peeth (seat of vital energy) since ancient times, with the entire Lakshmi Kund locality considered sacred
 - The temple complex houses multiple deities mentioned in different chapters of Kashi Khand - Shikhi Chandi Devi (Chapter 70), Mayuri Devi (Chapter 45), and Ugreshwar Ling